Fano (militia)

 Fano (ፋኖ) is an ethno-nationalist Amhara militia and former protest movement.
 It has engaged in violent clashes throughout Ethiopia in the name of neutralizing perceived threats to the Amhara people.
 Fano has absorbed many units and personnel of the Amhara Regional Special Forces that did not integrate into the Ethiopian National Defense Force (ENDF).
 Fano militias have been involved in armed conflicts with the Tigray People's Liberation Front (TPLF), the Oromo Liberation Army (OLA), and the ENDF.
 They have also clashed with the Sudanese Armed Forces (SAF) on the border of Ethiopia and Sudan.

 During the Tigray War, Fano supported the ENDF against rebels aligned to the Tigray People's Liberation Front (TPLF).
-Since the outbreak of the War in Amhara during April 2023, Fano has been fighting the ENDF.
-The movement presently consists of several insurgent factions that operate independently, without a unified command.
-These factions are organized locally, each with its own leader in different parts of the Amhara region.
+Since the outbreak of the Fano insurgency during April 2023, Fano has been fighting the ENDF.
+The movement consisted of several insurgent factions that operate independently, without a unified command.
+These factions were organized locally, each with its own leader in different parts of the Amhara region.
+However, since 2025, the majority of Fano factions have coalesced into the Amhara Fano National Movement, chaired by Zemene Kassie.